Imam Ali in the Quran

 1. Verse of Proclamation

 “O Messenger, deliver what has been revealed to you from your Lord, and if you do not, then you have not conveyed His message.
-And Allah will protect you from the people” (Al-Ma’idah/67).
+And Allah will protect you from the people.”
+(Al-Ma’idah/67)

-This verse is among the explicit ones that, according to the consensus of interpreters, was revealed concerning the matter of the guardianship (Wilayah) of Ali (peace be upon him) on the day of Ghadir.
-The reason for the revelation of the verse is reported as the Prophet’s (peace be upon him) fear of mentioning the Imamate of Ali (peace be upon him) and appointing a specific person for the divine position of Imamate, lest it intensifies disputes among Muslims and potentially endangers Islam itself.
-Various interpretations under this verse refer to the Prophet’s (peace be upon him) concern about the guardianship and consider its revelation in honor of Imam Ali (peace be upon him).
-Sulayman Qanduzi in Yanabi’ al-Mawaddah, Fakhr Razi in his Tafsir, and Alusi in Ruh al-Ma’ani have mentioned this topic[13].
-With the revelation of this verse, proclaiming the Imamate became obligatory for the Prophet of Islam (peace be upon him), and God also promised to protect him from the plots of the hypocrites.
+Various interpretations of this verse refer to the Prophet’s (s) concern about guardianship and consider its revelation in honor of Imam Ali (a).
+Sulayman Qanduzi in Yanabi’ al-Mawaddah, Fakhr Razi in his Tafsir, and Alusi in Ruh al-Ma’ani have mentioned this topic.[13]
+With the revelation of this verse, proclaiming the Imamate became obligatory for the Prophet of Islam (s), and God also promised to protect him from the plots of the hypocrites.

 2. Verse of Completing the Religion